Construction Cost Crisis Australia | Impact & Solutions

 Find the Issue You Are Dealing With

 Not every construction business is at the same stage.
 Some are still working out what their contracts allow.
-Others are already in active negotiations with principals.
+Others are already in active negotiations with their Principal.
 Others are watching cash flow tighten and working out how much time they have.
 Use the sections below to find the analysis that applies to your business right now.

 Cost increases and recovery options

 Where contracts limit recovery and construction cost increases have moved beyond what was allowed for at tender.
-Covers fixed-price contracts, rise and fall clauses and force majeure.
+Covers fixed-price contracts, rise and fall clauses and Force Majeure.

 Where timing, compliance and documentation decide whether recovery is still possible or has already been lost.